A necessary condition for supernova fallback invading newborn neutron-star magnetosphere

-If the fallback accretion rate $\dot{M}_\mathrm{fb,i}$ keep increasing based on Eqs.(\ref{rl_criterion}), it is possible for the accretion to reach the NS surface, which is characterized by the critical out-inflow luminosity ratio for the fallback to be marginally repelled by the newborn pulsar wind $\zeta_\mathrm{min}$: the fallback matter will be able to reach the NS surface while $\zeta < \zeta_\mathrm{min}$ (or $\dot{M}_\mathrm{fb,i} > \dot{M}_\mathrm{cri,repel}$).
-At this moment, one shall consider the fact that the surface magnetic field might be maximumly open due to the fallback accretion, which will lead to the change of magnetic field configuration from dipole to split monopole-like, as shown in Eqs.(\ref{eq:Lm}).
-If one assume that the spin-down luminosity under normal dipole and split monopole-like magnetic field configuration, the criterion for the fallback to be marginally repelled by the new-born pulsar wind can be written as Eqs.(\ref{eq:repel_d}) and Eqs.(\ref{eq:repel_m}), respectively.
+If the fallback accretion rate $\dot{M}_\mathrm{fb,i}$ keep increasing based on Eq.(\ref{rl_criterion}), it is possible for the accretion to reach the NS surface, which is characterized by the critical out-inflow luminosity ratio for the fallback to be marginally repelled by the newborn pulsar wind $\zeta_\mathrm{min}$: the fallback matter will be able to reach the NS surface while $\zeta < \zeta_\mathrm{min}$ (or $\dot{M}_\mathrm{fb,i} > \dot{M}_\mathrm{cri,repel}$).
+At this moment, one shall consider the fact that the surface magnetic field might be maximumly open due to the fallback accretion, which will lead to the change of magnetic field configuration from dipole to split monopole-like, as shown in Eq.(\ref{eq:Lm}).
+If one assume that the spin-down luminosity under normal dipole and split monopole-like magnetic field configuration, the criterion for the fallback to be marginally repelled by the new-born pulsar wind can be written as Eq.(\ref{eq:repel_d}) and Eq.(\ref{eq:repel_m}), respectively.

 With showing the contour of $\dot{M}_\mathrm{cri,repel}$ for both monopole-like (see solid lines in the right panel) and dipole (see dashed lines in the left panel) magnetic field configuration regarding $\{B_{\rm *},P_{\rm i}\}$ (Characteristic magnetic field and rotation period) of central NS in Fig. \ref{fig:Bd_Pi} assuming fallback time scale $t_\mathrm{fb}=10$ s, the parameter space that fallback with certain mass accretion rate $\dot{M}_\mathrm{fb,i}$ will be repelled by pulsar wind from NS with split monopole-like and dipole magnetic field configuration can be shown as the region above the dashed and solid contour corresponding to the value of $\dot{M}_\mathrm{fb,i}$, respectively.